 Since development began on the first Assassin’s Creed game, the franchise has always been at the top of Ubisoft’s priority list, and since its release in 2007, there have been more than 20 games within the Assassin’s Creed canon, as well as comics, novels and books.

 But even before the first game’s release, its powerful, cinematic trailers seemed to be a perfect segue to a future for the franchise on the big screen.
-Now, in 2016, audiences will finally get the chance to see Assassin’s Creed brought to life, in a new film directed by Justin Kurzel (Macbeth, Snowtown).
+In 2016, audiences finally got the chance to see Assassin’s Creed brought to life, in a new film directed by Justin Kurzel (Macbeth, Snowtown).
 The film, which stars Michael Fassbender and Marion Cotillard, lives within the overall Assassin’s Creed narrative and features plenty of moments and nods that fans of the games will pick up on.

 Assassin’s Creed (2007)